OSC4R-445/JavaScript-CadiF1/README.en.md

 ---

 ### ✅ Current Status
- 🔗 Here are the direct URLs to the base branches for each level and the specific assignment branches
+ 🔗 Here are the direct URLs to the base branches for each level and the specific assignment branches, aswell as each assignment

 | Level | Assignment 1 | Assignment 2 | Assignment 3 | Assignment 4 |
 |-------|---------------|---------------|---------------|---------------|